Helen S. Conant

 Helen Stevens Conant (October 9, 1839 – April 17, 1899) was an American author, poet, and translator.

 Personal life

-Helen Charlotte Peters Stevens was born to Abiel Stevens and Charlotte Stevens (née Peters) on October 9, 1839 in Methuen, Massachusetts.
-Her ancestors, John Stevens and Andrew Peters immigrated to Andover, Massachusetts from England in the mid-17th century.
+Helen Charlotte Peters Stevens was born to Abiel Stevens and Charlotte Stevens (née Peters) on October 9, 1839, in Methuen, Massachusetts.
+Her ancestors, John Stevens and Andrew Peters immigrated to Andover, Massachusetts, from England in the mid-17th century.
 As a child, she was taught by a governess and private tutors.

 Stevens married journalist and editor Samuel Stillman Conant, son of professor and writer Thomas Jefferson Conant and editor and author Hannah O'Brien Chaplin Conant.
-Stevens and Conant married on June 10, 1858 in Lawrence, Massachusetts.
-The couple had one child together, a son named Thomas Peters Conant, on July 11, 1860 in Paris, France.
+Stevens and Conant married on June 10, 1858, in Lawrence, Massachusetts.
+The couple had one child together, a son named Thomas Peters Conant, on July 11, 1860, in Paris, France.
 The family later moved to Brooklyn, New York.

-Conant died on April 17, 1899 and was buried with her son, who died eight years earlier, in Brooklyn.
+Conant died on April 17, 1899.

 Literary works

 Books

 Conant is best known for writing The Butterfly Hunters, published in 1868 by Ticknor and Fields.
 She is also known for A Primer of German Literature (1877) and A Primer of Spanish Literature (1878), both published by Harper & Brothers.
 Conant co-translated The Ancient Cities of the New World (1887) by Désiré Charnay from French with J. Gonino.